Lavish-Deba/ID-app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an application for a flutter ID as a developer. with contact details

+whta you will learn include adding network image(i used git), using listview, rows, colums and icons.

 A few resources to get you started if this is your first Flutter project: